-Another characteristic is that it represents about half the people on the planet.
+Another characteristic of the group is that it represents about half the people on the planet.

-“We've determined that women's needs are not being met,” acknowledged Pam Langseth, an innovation development director, Best Buy's version of a skunk works operation.
+“We’ve determined that women’s needs are not being met,” acknowledged Pam Langseth, a director of innovation development, Best Buy’s version of a skunk works operation.

-Located in the Chicago suburb of Naperville, the nine-month-old retail laboratory is everything that Best Buy is not: It's small, at 5,000 square feet; it's quiet, with only soft music playing in the background; and it's uncluttered, with a limited assortment that's built around digital cameras, one of the few CE categories that women, as the family memory keeper, have enthusiastically embraced (see story, below).
+Located in the Chicago suburb of Naperville, which was chosen for its vibrant downtown commercial district and community-minded residents, the nine-month-old retail laboratory is everything that Best Buy is not: It’s small, at 5,000 square feet; it’s quiet, with only soft music playing in the background; and it’s uncluttered, with a limited assortment that’s built around digital cameras, one of the few CE categories that women, as the family memory keeper, have enthusiastically embraced (see story, below).

 The boutique uses blond woods, carpeting and soft lighting to create “an aesthetically pleasing space” that’s clean and open, Langseth said, plus fresh-cut flowers and a yellow and white color scheme to convey a neighborhood-store feel.
 It also provides a no-pressure consultative selling experience akin to Nordstrom, Pottery Barn or William Sonoma, wherein customers are “served by a consultant who assesses their needs and pulls from an edited assortment,” she said.
 Staff members are personable, chatty and promote browsing, while empowering signage encourages customers to “Play,” “Learn,” “Remember” and “Explore.”